 In particular, the main findings of the study are:

 Based on the frequency of available observations, ballistic dispersals from major explosions and paroxysms show distinct patterns which were illustrated by the so-called Model 1 (Figure 4a,b).
 For major explosions, ballistic dispersal is predominantly towards NE for contours below 35%, with a 2% probability up to about 400 m a.s.l., whereas contours over 35% are slightly asymmetric towards SE, i.e. the upper portion of Rina Grande.
-For paroxysms, all the contours are more extended towards NE and mostly towards WSW, with the 35% contours enclosing regions at 300 m a.s.l. in both directions, on the slopes above Ginostra and Stromboli villages, and about 20% probability of affecting the entire village of Ginostra.
+For paroxysms, all the contours are more extended towards NE and mostly towards WSW, with the 35% contours enclosing regions at 300 m a.s.l. in both directions, on the slopes above Ginostra and Stromboli villages, and about 20% probability of affecting the entire village of Ginostra, which, as a result, is particularly exposed to ballistic fallout.

 To account for a likely under-sampling in the less accessible sectors of the island and for unobserved enhanced dispersal of ballistics in other directions due to potential variations in the morphology of craters and/or shallow part of conduits, Model 2 and Model 3 were introduced (Figure 4c,d,e,f).
 These two models dominate in distinct directions different from those of Model1, differing up to +/-15% in mean value.
 The maximum of the three Models in each location was then chosen to produce robust and, at the same time, conservative maps for major explosions and paroxysms, considered as separate categories (see Figures 6 and 7, respectively).
+Notably, except for two limited regions along NE and S shores, the entire island has over 2% probability of being affected by ballistic fallout during a paroxysm.

 Given the substantial continuity of the main parameters characterizing the ballistic fallout for major explosions and paroxysms (Bevilacqua et al., submitted), and the present impossibility to predict with certainty the type of the next event, combined hazard maps for major explosions and paroxysms were also produced by assuming a relative proportion of the two categories as observed over the last few decades (Figures 8 and S3).
 For instance, assuming a relative proportion of events as in the period 2003-2023 (i.e., 12% or paroxysms over the total of paroxysms and major explosions), in the resulting mean map (Figure 8), the NE trails at 600 m are affected with ca. 25% probability, the viewpoints at 400 m a.s.l. on Labronzo trail and at 450 m on the Ginostra trail with ca. 8% and 7% probability, respectively.
 The viewpoint at 290 m on Labronzo trail and Ginostra Village are affected with ca. 5% and 3% probability, respectively.
 The sea in front of Sciara del Fuoco is affected by ca. 2% probability up to 600 m from the shoreline whereas almost the entire Sciara is interested by probabilities above 5%.